jamestwebber/pandemic-statistician/README.md

-# pandemic-~~dispatcher~~JUDAS
+# pandemic-statistician

+The missing character!
+Every team of world-traveling disease fighters needs someone to do the stats.

-This is an ever-so-slightly overbuilt online assistant for the board game [Pandemic Legacy](http://www.zmangames.com/store/p31/Pandemic_Legacy.html).
-This was built for a specific gaming group and may contain **spoilers**, so be warned!
+This is an ever-so-slightly overbuilt online assistant for the board game [Pandemic Legacy](http://www.zmangames.com/store/p31/Pandemic_Legacy.html) as well as [Season 2](https://zmangames.com/en/products/pandemic-legacy-season-2/).
+This has been built for a specific group and contains a lot of **spoilers**, especially if you explore the git history!

 The project is built as a Flask website, and the structure was strongly influenced by the [Flasky](https://github.com/miguelgrinberg/flasky) project to learn what I was doing.
 Some pieces of the code were copied wholesale and might not even work, I haven't tried to use them yet.
 It uses Flask, Flask-Bootstrap, Flask-SQLAlchemy (and SQLAlchemy), Flask-WTF (and WTForms), and Flask-Nav.

-Pull requests are welcome!
-Please bear in mind that we haven't finished the game yet (we're currently in August), so I can't add functionality that would spoil the game (and I don't want to hear about it either).

 Also I hope this doesn't violate [zmangames](http://www.zmangames.com)'s copyright, but it feels like fair use to me?
 You should definitely buy Pandemic Legacy if you haven't already, it's really good.
 You can tell because I made a thing for it.